anchen1011/FireAct/finetune/README.md

 #### Llama/CodeLlama Full Model
 Example of fine-tuning Llama-2-7b-chat-hf with HotpotQA trajectories:

-(This command was tested on four A100 80GB)
+(This command was tested on four A100 80GB GPUs)

 ```
 torchrun --nnodes 1 --nproc_per_node 4 llama_full/train.py \